luisedmundo354/luisedmundo354.github.io/index.md

 - Launched a Revenue Management System that boosted revenue per available room.
 - Achieved a 6% increase in Gross Margin and a 10% improvement in Net Profit Margin.
 - Secured a regional bid during the COVID-19 pandemic, resulting in a 50% revenue increase.
-- Led a team of 24 in implementing standard operating procedures and training.
+- Led a team of 24 in implementing SOPs and training programs.

 **Grupo Oka** – *Founder* | Huancayo, JU, Peru
 _October 2018 – August 2023_
-- Established a food retail business with $300K annual revenue and managed ~1,300 SKUs.
+- Established a food retail business generating $300K in annual revenue with ~1,300 SKUs.
 - Achieved the city’s highest sales in the Specialty Food category.
 - Secured $200K in financing for initial business development.
 - Implemented procurement systems that reduced stockouts to under 5%.